lateralblast/goat/README.md

 If you have not configured a certificae and thus Digest/TLS connectivity for AMT, you can connect via HTTP using the --insecure switch.

+At the moment hostname, username and password can be stored in a file ~/.goatpass to help with automation.
+Obviously this is not totally secure even if the file is only readable by you, so I am working on a secure store method.

+The format of ~/.goatpass is hostname:username:password.
+If not password is present it will prompt for one.

 Todo:

 - Add a local password store so password don't appear on the command line